cronkitedata/dataj/content/weeks/week10.md

 Wednesday:

 -  Team lab: The Data Hunt.
 Finding and evaluating data on your beat on deadline.
+A guide to a data hunt is in the class textbook: [Finding the right data for your story](https://cronkitedata.github.io/djtextbook/start-hunt.html), and a template with an old example that won't work anymore is in [this google doc](https://docs.google.com/document/d/14nxUPMIAmIGm1hwWhSBYqoVF3HSlFyk6XWiozXjeO5w/edit) .
+(These are the same links shared with News21 students earlier this semester.)

 ## Upcoming deadlines